wp-plugins/mini-quilt/readme.txt

 3. A single simple quilt on the new Twenty Eleven default theme.

 == Changelog ==

+= 0.9.0 =
+* Fixed widget constructor usage.
+* Made a ton of minor unnecessary cleanups because it was a mess I felt like wasting some time.

 = 0.8.2 =
 * Bump to fully change ownership and deploy well.